 Ready to teach coding, but not sure where to start?
-Check out the Teaching Strategies module Get Started With Coding in Your Classroom.Continue reading Show less
+Check out the Teaching Strategies module Get Started with Coding in the Classroom.Continue reading Show less

 Full Disclosure: Code.org and Common Sense Education share a funder and in the past, Common Sense Education has partnered with Code.org.
-However, Common Sense Education's reviews maintain editorial integrity and independence.
+However, that does not impact Common Sense Education's editorial independence and this learning rating.

 Key Standards Supported